corrinlin/inclusivevt.DITA.final/student-landing.md

 # InclusiveVT for Students

-##What is InclusiveVT?
-InclusiveVT is a movement designed by the Office of Inclusion and Diversity as a commitment to Ut Prosim (that I may serve) in the spirit of community, diversity, and excellence.

-##How can I get involved?
-There are several different programs and events that students can get involved in.
+There are several different programs and events throughout the year that students can get involved in.
 Here you will find information related to becoming involved with the movement as a current student.
+* DiversityEdu is a course to educate students about bias and stereotypes within themselves and their community.
+* The Strong Together Intiative is designed to raise awareness and facilitate action in an effort to promote diversity.